trisulnsm/dinodoc/trisuldocs/docs/ug/install/douninstall.md

 Other ways to uninstall

-1. using the meta package`apt-get remove 'trisul-full'`etc for each package
+1. If you have installed using the `trisul-full` meta package.
+To remove everything  `apt-get remove 'trisul-full'`
-2. using`apt-get remove trisul-probe`or
+2. Uninstall a single package  `apt-get remove trisul-probe`
-3. using dpkg manually`dpkg -r trisul-probe`etc
+3. Using dpkg manually `dpkg -r trisul-probe`

 ## CentOS/RHEL Uninstall